 Erasmus Budapest should start out with a place to stay.
 Usually finding the right place for the right price takes 5-10 days, but it’s best to get started before everyone else (mid-August for the fall semester and late-December or early January for spring).
 Nowadays for foreigners and locals alike, Facebook groups are the best options for flat-hunting: here are the top recommendations.
-Usually plenty of people look for roommates, so no worries even if you arrive alone.
-Most apartments in the groups are near the most popular universities, so cutting down on your commute has never been easier.
+Usually plenty of people who search for Erasmus student accommodation look for roommates, so no worries even if you arrive alone, you’ll have no problem finding the right people.
+Most apartments in the groups are near the most popular universities, and also close to all the fun bars and clubs in town!

 Hostel for Erasmus in Budapest

-For the first few days, we wholeheartedly recommend Maverick Hostel and City Lodge, right in the heart of the city.
+For the first few days, we recommend Maverick Hotel and City Lodge, right in the heart of the city.
 As you’re looking for the best place to rent, our staff will be happy to give you insider tips about locations and prices.
-Check for availability here.

 Getting a student job